JernejKorosec/GetMeThatPage/README.md

 ﻿# Get Me That Page

 A project I did I had a few hours to spend :)
+Once finished, it will be rewritten as a framework for page scraping

 ## Table of Contents